RileyBurke/JQuery.Weather-Forecast-RB/README.md

 ```

-Once your html is set up you can call the plugin in your JavaScript files like so:
+Once your HTML is set up correctly you can call the plugin in your JavaScript files like so:
 ```javascript
 $("#open_weather").weatherForecast({